EmmanuelOwusu/EmmanuelOwusu.github.io/_pages/cv.md

 * Volunteer at Thirty-seventh International Conference on Machine Learning (ICML 2020).

-  * Aided in organizing the paper review session.
+  * Aided in organizing the paper review sessions.

 * Volunteer at Next Einstein Forum (NEF)